-A typical single master system may be configured, using an MCU as the master and four MCUs as slaves (see Figure 51: Single master/multiple slave configuration on page 105).
+A typical single master system may be configured, using an MCU as the master and four MCUs as slaves (see Figure 56).

-The master device selects the individual slave devices by using four pins of a parallel port to control the four SS pins of the slave devices.
+The master device selects the individual slave devices by using four pins of a parallel port to control the four \overline{SS} pins of the slave devices.

-The SS pins are pulled high during reset since the master device ports are forced to be inputs at that time, thus disabling the slave devices.
+The \overline{SS} pins are pulled high during reset since the master device ports will be forced to be inputs at that time, thus disabling the slave devices.

-Note: To prevent a bus conflict on the MISO line the master allows only one active slave device during a transmission.
+Note: To prevent a bus conflict on the MISO line the master allows only one active slave device during a transmission

 For more security, the slave device may respond to the master with the received data byte.
-Then the master receives the previous byte back from the slave device if all MISO and MOSI pins are connected and the slave has not written to its SPIDR register.
+Then the master will receive the previous byte back from the slave device if all MISO and MOSI pins are connected and the slave has not written to its SPIDR register.